TheFuzzProgrammer/StockViewer/README.md

 # Stock Viewer
 ## Remember to use /CLR
-Use visualc++ compiler w /clr param
+- Use visualc++ compiler w /clr param
 ## It REQUIRES an MySql Database for work
-You can modify the structure by adding attributes. change what you need to rly use.
+- You can modify the structure by adding attributes.
+- change what you need to rly use.
 # What's next?

-> - Remote DB connection (MySQL or Similar) - DONE
+> - Remote DB connection (MySQL or Similar) - DONECancel changes
 > - Log in for users - DONE
 > - Local DB connection
 > - Files drop management